I recently tested how long a 12V 100Ah lithium battery will run a TV.

 Test: How Long Will a 12V 100Ah Battery Run a TV?

 To find out how long a TV will run on a battery, I connected my TV (a 55-inch flat screen TV) to a Chins 12V 100Ah LiFePO4 Battery via a Victron pure sine wave inverter.
-I also connected a Victron SmartShunt to the battery to monitor its state of charge and other specs in real time.
+I also connected a Victron SmartShunt (which is my favorite battery monitor) to the battery to monitor its state of charge and other specs in real time.

 With everything set up, I turned the TV on and started a timer.